drmanan/AlgorithmOdyssey/Chapter-4/README.md

 ## Conclusion

 Congratulations!
-You've now mastered the art of finding hidden treasures with searching algorithms.
+You've now become skilled in the art of finding hidden treasures with searching algorithms.
 Whether it's navigating unsorted data with Linear Search, efficiently seeking through sorted data with Binary Search, or making intelligent guesses with Interpolation and Exponential Search, you now have a toolbox of techniques to tackle any search adventure.